-The City of Delray Beach does not have a troubled PHA however we have a highly functioning and active Delray Beach Housing Authority (DBHA).
-Through an extended branch, the Delray Housing Group (DHG), currently manages both the La France Apartments and Carolyn Quince Apartments under a 5-year management agreement with the CRA.
+The DBHA, through an extended branch, the Delray Housing Group (DHG), currently manages both the La France Apartments and Carolyn Quince Apartments under a 5-year management agreement with the CRA.
 This arrangement provides another layer of assurance that the units will remain affordable to the City's low income community.
 City staff continues to monitor the tenant residency of La France Hotel and 133 NW 5th Avenue units both developments that were part of the Hurricane Housing Recovery funds the city received by the State which provides affodable very-low to moderate income housing within the CDBG target area.
 All 23 units are occupied by residents at or below 100% of median income.
 Through the City's Neighborhood Stabilization Program, DBHA/DHG continues to manages seven (7) housing units set-aside for extremely low income families.